adraffy/ens-normalize.js/README.md

 ## Build Notes

-* Clone the repo to access `test/`.
+* Clone to access `build/`.
 These files are not included in the npm version.
-* The actual source is in `test/ens-normalize.src.js`.
-Use `npm run render` after modification to build a new `ens-normalize.js`.
+* The actual source is in `build/ens-normalize.js`.
-* Use `npm run dist` to build the minified version.
+* Use `npm run dist` to build the injected and minified versions.